stonefl/stonefl.github.io/_posts/2024-08-23-understanding-hypothesis-testing-for-evaluating-claims-with-confidence.md

 - Reject the null hypothesis
 - Fail to reject the null hypothesis

-It is important to note that “accepting the null hypothesis” is not a possible outcome, as the null hypothesis is always the initial assumption.
+It is important to note that “accepting the null hypothesis” is not a possible outcome, because the null hypothesis is always the initial assumption.
 The test may not provide sufficient evidence to reject this assumption, but it cannot, by itself, prove that the assumption is true.
 Therefore, we never conclude that there is sufficient evidence to support a null hypothesis.

 The idea that a hypothesis test cannot lead us to accept the null hypothesis illustrates the adage “absence of evidence is not evidence of absence.”